amit6264/Kubernetes-practice/day-9-Cluster-autoscaleer/cluster-stoscaller.md

 Set your min/max/desired node counts for the autoscaler:

 aws eks update-nodegroup-config \
-  --cluster-name naresh \
+  --cluster-name amit \
-  --nodegroup-name ng-af5ac006 \
+  --nodegroup-name ng-5ecb97be \
   --scaling-config minSize=2,maxSize=6,desiredSize=3
 6️⃣ Check Autoscaler Logs
 Watch the logs to confirm the autoscaler is working: